-2015 saw Foxy move in to the TV and Film industry, initially by using his wealth of experience in the Special Forces to support production crews who were working in environmentally hostile areas, such as the jungle, the arctic or the desert.
-It was during this period that Foxy was one of the divers that found the lost treasure of Captain Kidd – one of the most prolific pirates of the 17th century – just off the coast of Madagascar.
+He left the Special Forces in 2012, moving in to the TV and Film industry.
+Initially, he achieved this by using his wealth of experience in the Special Forces to support production crews who were working in environmentally hostile areas including the jungle, the arctic and the desert.
+It was during this period that Jason was one of the divers that found the lost treasure of Captain Kidd – one of the most prolific pirates of the 17th century – just off the coast of Madagascar.

-Foxy went on to work in front of the camera for Channel 4’s first series of prime-time hit show, ‘SAS: Who Dares Wins’.
-We are now on series 3 of the successful series, which has been praised for drawing in a significant share of young audiences and receiving critical acclaim.
+Jason has since gone on to star in front of the camera for Channel 4’s prime-time hit show, SAS: Who Dares Wins.
+The series, which has just released it’s third season, follows 30 men each season who are put through the SAS’s secret selection in the ultimate test of their physical and – more importantly – psychological resilience.
+The successful series has been praised for drawing in a significant share of young audiences and receiving critical acclaim.

 “ground-breaking, channel-first series The Real Narco’s will air in Spring of this year and has been hailed as the channel’s flagship show of the year”

 More recently, Jason has been working on a new primetime show for Channel 4.
 This ground-breaking, channel-first series The Real Narco’s will air in Spring of this year and has been hailed as the channel’s flagship show of the year.
 In the series, Jason has taken on the role of presenter as well as receiving a presenter credit on the series.
 The show will have Jason confront the kinds of criminals he once targeted; cocaine cooks, cartel enforcers, underworld kingpins and traffickers to understand the complexities of the billion-pound narcotics industry.

 “highly in the demand in the corporate world through which he provides keynote speeches and live experiences.”